marc2332/bliss/doc/docs/config_session.md

 * how to deal with bliss command line tool and sessions
 * how to create a BLISS custom session (named **eh1** in this example)
-* how to create a setup file to configure your session.
+* how to create a setup file to configure a session.

 ## Commands